HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/x-advanced/index.md

 }
 ```

 For each stop that is used for boarding (field `from`), a list of departures grouped by pattern are returned (field `stoptimesForPatterns`).
-Client-side code could be used to filter the list of departures to only contain patterns which also passthrough the destination stop (field `patterns` in `to`).
+Client-side code could be used to filter the list of departures to only contain patterns which also pass through the destination stop (field `patterns` in `to`).

 ### Plan an itinerary on board a vehicle